 Film & TV 2.0

-There was no vernacular for this mysterious and complicated problem.
+There was no vernacular for this mysterious and multi-pronged problem.
 So in order to arrive at a working model for our system of actions, people like me borrowed theoretical constructs from disparate fields and found where they were harmonious and applicable.
 I spoke at conferences about how ideas borrowed from Actor Network Theory, plus others from Educational Psychology, and some marketing techniques, seemed to fit together to constitute one way to conceptualize online politicking.
-Cycle by cycle, and race by race, methods were solidified and metrics were established to turn it all into a science.
+Cycle by cycle, and race by race, methods were solidified, and metrics were established to turn it all into a science.

-* unlike the Professional Left circa 2002, Hollywood hasn’t hit rock bottom yet
+* unlike the professional left (circa 2002), Hollywood hasn’t hit rock bottom…yet

 Leave a Reply